ryantd42/NY-Legislative-Git/2023/S7452A-2023/bill.md

- Introduced by Sen. PERSAUD -- (at request of the Council on Children and Families)  --  read  twice and ordered printed, and when printed to be committed to the Committee on Children and Families
+ Introduced by Sen. PERSAUD -- (at request of the Council on Children and Families)  --  read  twice and ordered printed, and when printed to be committed to the Committee on Children and Families -- recommitted  to the  Committee on Children and Families in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill amended, ordered reprinted  as amended and recommitted to said committee

  AN  ACT  to amend the social services law, in relation to the establish- ment and powers and duties of the council on children and families

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 483 of the social services law, as added by section 2 of part F2 of chapter 62 of the laws of 2003, subdivision 1 as amended by chapter 672 of the laws of 2019, is amended to read as follows:
   §  483.
 Council on children and families[; chair].
 1. PURPOSE.
 THERE SHALL BE A COUNCIL ON CHILDREN AND FAMILIES, HEREINAFTER REFERRED TO  IN THIS ARTICLE AS THE "COUNCIL".
 THE COUNCIL SHALL ACT AS A NEUTRAL, COOR- DINATING  AGENCY  TO  PROMOTE THE WELL-BEING OF CHILDREN AND FAMILIES BY CONVENING THE STATE'S HUMAN SERVICES, HEALTH, AND EDUCATION AGENCIES  TO DEVELOP ALIGNED AND COMPREHENSIVE APPROACHES TO SERVE CHILDREN AND FAMI- LIES MOST EFFICIENTLY AND EFFECTIVELY.
   2. COUNCIL  ESTABLISHMENT.
 There  shall be a council on children and families established within the [office of children and family  services consisting  of]  EXECUTIVE  DEPARTMENT.
-THE  COUNCIL  SHALL  CONVENE  the following  [members]  STATE  AGENCY LEADERS: the [state] commissioner of children and family services, the commissioner of temporary and disabil- ity assistance, the commissioner of mental health, the commissioner  [of the office] for people with developmental disabilities, the commissioner [of  the  office] of [alcoholism and substance abuse services] ADDICTION SERVICES AND SUPPORTS, the commissioner of education, [the  director  of the office of probation and correctional alternatives,] the commissioner of  health,  the  commissioner  of  the  division  of  criminal  justice services, the [state advocate for persons with  disabilities]  EXECUTIVE DIRECTOR OF THE JUSTICE CENTER FOR THE PROTECTION OF PEOPLE WITH SPECIAL NEEDS,  the  director of [the office for the] aging, the commissioner of
+THE  COUNCIL  SHALL CONVENE the following [members] STATE AGENCY LEADERS: the  [state]  commissioner  of children and family services, the commissioner of temporary and disabil- ity  assistance, the commissioner of mental health, the commissioner [of the office] for people with developmental disabilities, the commissioner [of the office] of [alcoholism and substance abuse  services]  ADDICTION SERVICES  AND  SUPPORTS, the commissioner of education, [the director of the office of probation and correctional alternatives,] the commissioner of  health,  the  commissioner  of  the  division  of  criminal  justice

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05877-03-3
+  LBD05877-05-4
- S. 7452  2
+ S. 7452--A  2

- labor, and the [chair of the commission  on  quality  of  care  for  the mentally disabled]  EXECUTIVE DIRECTOR OF THE DEVELOPMENTAL DISABILITIES PLANNING COUNCIL.
+ services,  the  [state advocate for persons with disabilities] EXECUTIVE DIRECTOR OF THE JUSTICE CENTER FOR THE PROTECTION OF PEOPLE WITH SPECIAL NEEDS, the director of [the office for the] aging, the  commissioner  of labor,  and  the  [chair  of  the  commission on quality of care for the mentally disabled]  EXECUTIVE DIRECTOR OF THE COUNCIL  ON  DEVELOPMENTAL DISABILITIES.
   3. DEFINITIONS.
 AS USED IN THIS ARTICLE:
   (A) "COUNCIL" SHALL REFER TO THE COUNCIL ON CHILDREN AND FAMILIES.
   (B)  "EXECUTIVE DIRECTOR" SHALL REFER TO THE EXECUTIVE DIRECTOR OF THE